denten-books/plain-text/main.md

 and content lie flat) and screen (where the three layers come apart, providing only the illusion of flattened textuality).

-### Cryptography and Steganography

-Where cryptography is the art of secret communication, steganography is the art of hiding the secret.
-"The purpose of steganography is to hide the very presence of communication by embedding messages into innocuous-looking objects, such as digital images," Jessica Fridrich and her colleagues write for the proceedings of the Society of Photographic Instrumentation Engineers, appropriately shortened to SPIE [@fridrich_searching_2004].

-The real danger comes not from a metaphysical source, but from the superficial similarity of print and pixel.
-Where the pen or the typewriter inscribe the image directly into their paper medium, digital type passes through a series of transformations between the keystroke and its corresponding pulse of the cathode ray, or in the flow of liquid crystal.
-Secrecy and surveillance technologies that rightly worry Kittler exist in the gap between text as medium and text as content.
-They threaten literature (the something to be said) only in so far as the mechanisms of literary production (how it is said) remain hidden from the critical view.
-When the veil is lifted, we can begin to reclaim the passage of textuality.
-In this process, technology remains a relatively neutral conduit, enabling liberation and oppression alike.
-The physical control of expression cannot and should not be reduced to something as seemingly self-contingent as "the conditions of high technology."
-Systems of control naturally obscure the pathways of agency.
-Letting go of agency as a critical concept plays into the hand of those (human agents) that benefit directly from the illusion of disempowerment.
-I view "control" in that sense not as an ideology, but as the ability to physically alter the material conditions of literary production, dissemination, and consumption.
-The transition from mechanical typewriter to electrical word processor precisely couples code as content and code as control.
 ### 3.1 Reading Surfaces

 What lies beneath a text?
 In talking about texts of all kinds, literary scholars and computer scientists often make a distinction between form and